Find Affordable College Courses

 Top 10 Best Nursing Schools

-Our analysis found Saint Elizabeth School of Nursing to be the best school for nursing students who want to pursue a degree in Indiana.
-St. Elizabeth School of Nursing and University of Saint Francis Cooperative Nursing Program is a small private not-for-profit school located in the small city of Lafayette.
+Our 2023 rankings named Saint Elizabeth School of Nursing the best school in Indiana for nursing students.
+St. Elizabeth School of Nursing and University of Saint Francis Cooperative Nursing Program is a fairly small private not-for-profit school located in the small city of Lafayette.

 On average, nursing graduates from St. Elizabeth School of Nursing and University of Saint Francis Cooperative Nursing Program take out $43,960 in student loans while working on their degree.
 This translates to an average monthly loan payment of $424, based on a 10-year repayment plan.